GainzRUs/GainzRUs/README.md

   - Allows user to erase all saved workout data from the application.
   - One button erases all application data.
 - *PR Statistics* Page:
-  - Allows a user to see their best working set for a given lift (i.e. bench, squat, deadlift).
+  - Allows user to see their best working set for a given lift (i.e. bench, squat, deadlift).
   - Searches from previously saved workout data and pulls the highest weighted set with the most reps.
-- *Workout Routine* Page:
+- *Workout Plan* Page:
+  - Allows user to generate a workout plan based on intensity (i.e. beginner, intermediate, advanced)
+  - Radio buttons allow the user to select their workout difficulty.
-  - TBD
+- *Random Workout* Page
+  - Allows user to generate a random workout based on muscle group (i.e. upper body, lower body, etc)
+  - EditText used to select desired number of workouts.

 ## Credits
-- Steven Dew: *Add Workouts* Page and *View Workouts* Page + Database Development
+- Steven Dew
-- Ayman Boules: *Profile Setup* Page Development
+- Ayman Boules
-- Mark Eskander: *Home* Page, *Settings* Page, and *PR Statistics* Page Development
+- Mark Eskander
-- Angel Vazquez: *Profile Setup* Page + User class Development
+- Angel Vazquez
-- Michael Steele: *Wrokout Rndomizer* Page Development
+- Michael Steele